gear-tech/gear-js/api/README.md

 const result = CreateType.create('TypeName', somePayload);
 ```

-Result of this functions is data of type `Codec` and it has the next methods
+The result of these functions is the data of type `Codec` and it has the following methods:

 ```javascript
 result.toHex(); // - returns a hex represetation of the value